Office of Queensland Government Architect

 Our purpose is to support well-designed, healthy and sustainable environments to shape Queensland’s urban legacy.

-The Office of The Queensland Government Architect (OQGA), led by the Queensland Government Architect Malcolm Middleton, provides design leadership, advocacy and advice to governments, industry and the community.
+The Office of The Queensland Government Architect (OQGA) provides design leadership, advocacy and advice to governments, industry and the community.
 OQGA is a whole-of-government position that sits within the Department of Energy and Public Works.

 From strategy to demonstration, OQGA champions well-considered design thinking to help the resolution of critical urban and city challenges around public buildings and the public realm, housing and health, education, transport and mobility.
 Our aim is to have the earliest possible design conversations with the public and private sectors to ensure our cities and regions are the best they can be.